lkgarcia/whitepaper/docs/04-selecting-the-right-agentic-ai-technology-stack.md

 <p class="center"> _Table 2: Code-First Frameworks - Feature Matrix_ </p>

-#### Conclusion: Open Frameworks
-Beyond these, other emerging libraries exist (e.g., Microsoft’s Semantic Kernel for .NET, IBM’s agentic tooling in Watsonx), but the frameworks above represent the leading *build-your-own* options.
-They require engineering effort and ML expertise but offer **maximum control** over runtime environment, tool access, memory, and system integration.
-Open frameworks are best suited for organisations with unique requirements—such as strict security, data locality, or custom toolchains—and for deeply embedding agents into existing products.
-However, they also place full responsibility on teams to implement governance, guardrails, monitoring, scaling, and ongoing maintenance.

 ### Visual & Low-Code Builders

 Visual and low-code builders provide **drag-and-drop canvases** to design agent flows without deep programming expertise.
 They help bridge business and engineering teams, accelerate prototyping, and can support production workloads where their execution and governance features are sufficient.